 Provide an assessment annually of the Laboratory cost performance including evaluations of spending and budgeting including Laboratory cost effectiveness.
 This assessment should include cost management efforts performed throughout the fiscal year and cost management improvement plans for the following fiscal year.
 BEA's current Financial Management System Assurance Portfolio Status Report may be used to demonstrate the cost management efforts of this requirement.
+Effectively coordinate with other Site Contractors to support and implement cost effective provided services.

-Objective 5.2: Provide an Efficient, Effective, and Responsive Acquisition Management System
+Objective 5.2: Provide an Efficient, Effective, and Responsive Acquisition and Property Management System

 The Contractor must demonstrate effective subcontract management, including award of subcontracts as scheduled, inclusion of all requirements, subcontractor audits, and subcontract administration.
 Contractor will monitor subcontractor performance to ensure compliance with all requirements including small business subcontracting plans, Buy American Act, and applicable labor statutes.
+The Laboratory will also execute an effective and responsive property management system, including training for staff.